Azure/azure-mobile-apps/README.md

 dotnet new -i <path-to-nupkg>
 ```

-The latest version of the nupkg for the template can be downloaded from the [GitHub Packages repository](https://github.com/orgs/Azure/packages?repo_name=azure-mobile-apps).
+The latest version of the nupkg for the template can be downloaded from GitHub releases and NuGet.

 To create a server, use `dotnet new`: